ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### B. Deactivate Device

-The System allows Zonal Admin to deactivate the device, which are already deactivated due to any reasons.
+The System allows Zonal Admin to  select the deactivated device, which are already activated.
 The Zonal Admin selects the device and the all the device of that zone are displayed.
 The Zonal Admin can select one active device or multiple active devices at a time then selects the Deactivate option.
 The system validates Zonal Admin’s privileges, on successful validation, deactivates the selected device(s), and the system provides a notification.

 #### C. Decommission Device